Munk Debates: Debate histories

 In 2018, the debates hosted Steve Bannon, resulting in calls by several Canadian politicians for that debate to be cancelled.
 A rally outside Roy Thomson Hall over the debate resulted in the arrest of 12 people.
 The debate was held anyway.
 The next day, the Munk Debates announced a correction: a "technical error" had led to releasing an inaccurate debate result, wrongly stating that Bannon's arguments had swayed the audience in favor of populism.
 Actually, there was no net change in audience opinion.

 In 2019, the debates continued to be "financially underwritten by the Canadian charitable foundation, Aurea."

-2019 proposed debate
+Cancelled debates

 Munk Debates proposed a leaders debate on foreign policy during the 2019 Canadian election.
 Justin Trudeau, Andrew Scheer, Jagmeet Singh and Elizabeth May were invited.
 Singh, Scheer and May agreed to attend.
 Maxime Bernier was not invited.
+The debate was cancelled when Trudeau refused to attend.

+A scheduled November 2024 debate on Donald Trump's upcoming second term as US president had to be cancelled at the last minute when one of the signed debaters, Robert F. Kennedy Jr., was nominated by Trump for the position of Secretary of Health and Human Services and was told by the administration not to engage in public discussions before his Senate confirmation hearing.